-The property rights of the Company at the Malta Freeport Terminals, which comprise industrial land and the overlying buildings and facilities, emanate from the emphyteutical grant deeds dated 29 May 1997, 23 December 1999 and 22 June 2004, the lease agreement dated 5 December 2012 as well as the operating licence issued by the Malta Freeport Corporation Limited to Medserv Operations Limited on the 5 December 2012.
-The property rights of the Company at Hal Far Industrial Estate, which comprise two adjacent plots of industrial land, emanate from the lease agreements.
-The valuation of all these property rights was carried out on the basis of Market Value on the assumption that the property rights could be sold subject to any existing third-party obligations.
+The right-of-use assets of the Company at the Malta Freeport Terminals, which comprise industrial land emanate from the emphyteutical grant deeds dated 29 May 1997, 23 December 1999 and 22 June 2004, the lease agreement dated 5 December 2012 as well as the operating licence issued by the Malta Freeport Corporation Limited to the Company on the 5 December 2012.
+The right-of-use assets relating to Hal Far Industrial Estate, which comprise two adjacent plots of industrial land, emanate from the respective lease agreements.
+These right-of-use assets are measured using the revaluation model under IAS 16.

-The Board of Directors has re-assessed the fair value of property rights over the land that the Company holds as of 31 December 2019, determined by reference to an opinion provided by independent professional valuer.
+The directors have re-assessed the fair value of these right-of-use assets at 31 December 2020 by reference to an opinion provided by independent professional valuer, having appropriate recognised professional qualifications and recent experience in the location and category of the property being valued.
+The valuation of these right-of-use assets was carried out on the basis of market value on the assumption that these could be sold subject to any existing third-party obligations.
 The determination of fair value considers publicly available data and comparable recent market transactions on an arm's length basis, together with the analysis and experience of the local real estate market and information provided by the Company.

-On this basis, the Directors concluded that the carrying amount of the above-mentioned right-ofuse assets of €57,103,468 approximates the fair value at the reporting date and that accordingly no adjustment is required in these financial statements.
+On this basis, the directors concluded that the carrying amount of the above-mentioned right-of-use assets of €55,698,421 falls within the range of values arrived at by the valuer and that it therefore approximates the fair value at the reporting date.
+Accordingly, no adjustment is required in these financial statements.